Iris Koh: Legal issues

+Collaboration to falsify vaccination records

 Later that month, Koh was found to have been collaborating with Dr. Jipson Quah of the Wan Medical Clinic in Bedok.
 Quah had been falsifying COVID-19 vaccination records, and allowed patients to submit pre-recorded videos or photos showing them performing a self-administered pre-event antigen rapid test, despite pre-event testing having to occur in real-time and in the presence of a qualified medical practitioner or a qualified self-administered test supervisor.
 Koh had referred members of Healing the Divide to Quah's clinic.
 Following this, Koh, Quah, and Quah's assistant Thomas Chua Cheng Soon were arrested.
 Koh was charged with an offence of the criminal conspiracy to cheat on 23 January 2022.
-Meanwhile, Quah and Chua were charged with an offence of abetment by conspiracy to cheat.
+Meanwhile, Quah and Chua were charged with an offence of abetment by conspiracy to cheat, and Quah was suspended from practising as a doctor.

-However, before her court hearing, which was scheduled to be on 28 January, she was admitted into the Singapore General Hospital.
-This was confirmed by her lawyer, Clarence Lun.
-Her admission into hospital was later revealed to have been caused by a pre-existing thyroid condition.
-During the hearing, her charged was amended to the more serious charge of being party to a criminal conspiracy with Quah.
+However, before her court hearing, which was scheduled to be on 28 January, Koh was confirmed to have been admitted into the Singapore General Hospital by her lawyer, Clarence Lun.
+The admission was later revealed to have been caused by a pre-existing thyroid condition.
+During the hearing, the accusation facing Koh was amended to the more serious charge of being party to a criminal conspiracy with Quah.
 A requested bail to spend Chinese New Year with her family was also rejected on January 31.
 This came after it was revealed that at least 20 patients were involved in the vaccination fraud.
 While in remand, Koh tore up a police statement, which resulted in her being given a new charge of obstructing a police inspector by refusing to sign and tearing up a copy of her statement while in remand.

 Koh was granted a $20,000 bail on 4 February 2022, and was released.
 However, as part of the bail conditions, she could not contact, directly or indirectly, co-accused persons, alleged accomplices or any witnesses, including members of the Healing the Divide.
 Lun believed that the restriction was overly broad as there were over 6,000 members of Healing the Divide.
 A list of potential witnesses was later provided.